bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2023-12-20-introduction.md

 ---
 title: C# 12 updates - Introduction
 description: A couple of weeks ago Microsoft has released C# 12 which packed a lot of new features.
-In the upcoming weeks I'll be diving into these update and writing about it.
+In the upcoming weeks I'll be diving into these updates and writing about it.
 story: true
 author: bart
 layout: post